hot-glue-for-rails/hot-glue/README.md

   def initialize(user, thing)
     @user = user
-    @thing = thing if thing.is_a?
-Thing  # a thing is not a Thing when it is an active relation of many things end
+    @thing = thing
+  end

   def ccc_able?
-    if thing.is_a?
-Thing
-      !!thing.bbb
-    else
-      current_user.is_admin?
-    end
-  end
+    if thing.is_a?(Thing) # a thing is not a Thing when it is an active relation of many things !!thing.bbb # show or hide ccc based on whether or not bbb is true else
+      current_user.is_admin? # show or hide the column heading for ccc based on whether or not the current user is an admin end end
   # more policy method here ...